jl-beast/Super-Language-Specification/README.md

 }
 ```

+This helps users create clean, reusable code and probably speeds up the compiler, we haven't built one yet, but it sounds like something that would do that.

 ## Splash 5: Access Modifiers

 Due to the behavior of Super's (TM) Inheritance system, Access Modifiers do not do anything, however, we have included them as a means to assist with the spinybacked-orbweaver-sense (SOS) (TM).
 The Compiler will also give warnings when using something that is marked with the improper access modifiers.
 The following are the common access modifiers, there're a few more defined in the spec, but they are secret: